QR use case

 - 1Open the free QR code generator and choose Wi-Fi.

-- 2Enter the exact network name, password, security type, and hidden network setting.
+- 2Choose Wi-Fi and enter SSID, security type, password, and hidden network setting.

 - 3Customize the foreground color, background color, size, margin, and error correction level if needed.